n132/Libc-GOT-Hijacking/README.md

-# Libc-GOT-Hijacking
+# Libc-GOT-Hijacking (only works for libc<2.39)

-Glibc is FULL RELRO by default for glibc2.39.
-A great security improvement!
-We can't hijack Libc GOT on libc version >= 2.39

 Transform arbitrary write to RCE.

 This is a userspace attacking skill: If you can write arbitrary memory space, you can use this method to execute arbitrary code.

 > You only need to know the base address of Glibc
+> Glibc is FULL RELRO by default for glibc2.39.
+A great security improvement!
+We can't hijack Libc GOT on libc version >= 2.39

 ## glibc > 2.35 & glibc <=2.38